J-Andersen-UvA/OBSRecorder/README.md

 In your `config.yaml`, set the following parameters:
 - `obs_host`: Host address of the OBS WebSocket server.
 - `obs_port`: Port for the OBS WebSocket server.
-- `obs_buffer_folder`: Path to the folder used by the Source Record plugin for buffer recordings.
+- `buffer_folder`: Path to the folder used by the Source Record plugin for buffer recordings.
-- `obs_save_folder`: Path to the folder where final recordings will be saved.
+- `save_folder`: Path to the folder where final recordings will be saved.

 ## Recording Workflow